xiaomuliu/academic-kickstart/content/en/projects/bda3/Probability_of_a_girl_birth_given_placenta_previa.md

 weight: 2
 ---

-Probability of a girl birth given placenta previa (BDA3 p.
-37).
+Probability of a girl birth given placenta previa (BDA3 p.37).
 437 girls and 543 boys have been observed.
 Calculate and plot the posterior distribution of the proportion of girls $\theta$, using uniform prior on $\theta$.

 ```python